 Cost: $40 plus additional $5 Materials Fee

-In this workshop we will dive into the details about how to prepare your garden and start planting.
-Topics will include: starting seeds and transplants, as well as understanding soils and how to create a fertile organic garden.
+We'll dive into the details surrounding garden preparation, planting and garden care.
+Topics include successfully starting seeds and transplants, understanding soil structure & health, and learning how to create a fertile, organic garden.
 We will also touch on the topics of hot compost, vermicompost, and compost tea.
 We will include demos both inside and outside (weather permitting).

 Pests & Diseases in Your Garden - Saturday, June 17th, 9 - 11:30 am

 In this class we will explore methods for managing pest and disease pressure in your garden.
 Topics will include: prevention, identification, basic insect biology, organic treatment options, and how to create balanced and healthy garden ecosystems.
 In the second half of this class we will tour our organic farm and examine real world examples.